open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 ### Project Background

-Here we will create RestControllers for `FirstService` and `SecondService`.
+Here we will create REST controllers for `FirstService` and `SecondService`.
 `FirstService` will send a GET request to `SecondService` to retrieve the current time.
 After this request is resolved, `FirstService` then will append a message to time and return a string to the client.

 ## Manual Instrumentation with Java SDK